OrbitalEnterprises/eve-esi-client/docs/CharacterApi.md

 Calculate a CSPA charge cost

-Takes a source character ID in the url and a set of target character ID&#39;s in the body, returns a CSPA charge cost  ---
+Takes a source character ID in the url and a set of target character ID&#39;s in the body, returns a CSPA charge cost  ---  [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#POST-/characters/{character_id}/cspa/)

 ### Example
 ```java